 ***I don’t have any affiliation with homeexchange.com ***

 It sounded like a good idea to me. l listed our place because they were offering a 14 day trial.
+All house exchange companies have a yearly fee.
 At this point, we had made our plans for our first Budapest trip.
 This lady contacted me on the same day that we left ironically.
 Her place looked nice and l told her l would keep in touch… If we liked Budapest.
 As you know, four days were not enough for us , as we really loved Budapest.
 As soon as we got back, we decided to go for the exchange.
 I ended up joining homexchange.com for an extra month because our trial was over at that point.

 The home exchange was with a newswoman and her psychologist husband.
 They had a 3 year old girl.
 They had visited Malta once before years ago and were looking to spend a couple of weeks in the country so their little girl could take English classes.
 We chatted via Skype a couple of times, and exchanged a few emails.
 We booked our tickets through Wizz Air on the same day, and made arrangements for keys to be picked up on both sides.

 We actually ended up meeting them at the airport..in line…while we were waiting to get on, and they were getting off the plane.
 We chatted for a few minutes, and off we went.
 Their apartment was located in the 6th district.
 We definitely lived like locals.
 The places were familiar from our first visit!!!.
 It was less frenzied, we even spent a couple of days at the bath house.
 It was nice to be even closer to everything than we had been on our first visit, when we stayed in the 5th district.

 There were many restaurants and ruin pubs nearby.
 Everything was pretty much walking distance.
 Upon our return, we met up with them one night to catch up and exchange stories.
 They left our home clean, and we did the same.
 It was quite a pain free experience.
 They were such a nice couple.